Marrakech Travel Tips: What to Know so You Won’t Be Disappointed

 At first, I didn’t honestly believe that, but I went back there the next day.
 I literally got four times more dates and nuts for about 20% of the original price.
 The guy told me that many tourists lie in order to get a good price, but if he sees good in people who are honest he doesn’t mind giving them as much as he can.

 I must say that for every nice person in Marrakesh you can find one scam artist trying to fool tourists.
-If someone on the street is trying to talk to you in English and tells you out of the blue that some street is closed and drags you somewhere to buy something at their shop.
+If someone on the street is trying to talk to you in English and tells you out of the blue that some street is closed and brings you somewhere to buy something at their shop.

 5. Prepare to Argue With Taxi Drivers